dependument/dependument/README.md

 ### Why does it need global installation?
 Dependument needs to be installed globally (with the `-g` argument) so that you can run it from the command line.

+## Usage
+To use dependument, first navigate to your project folder with your terminal.